 - Detail of the type

-- In case you does not recognize the type and its detail in QuickBooks then make these field vacant for the future purpose
+- In case you does not recognize the type and its detail in QuickBooks then make these field vacant for future purpose.

 - Check you have a subaccount if then integrate it in the column which says Account Name in the below format: